Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Ignoring the Daily Loss Limit Until It's Too Late

-The most common evaluation killer isn't a bad strategy — it's losing track of your daily drawdown.
-Traders focus on their total P&L and forget that one catastrophic day ends everything, even if the week or month is profitable overall.
+The most common evaluation killer isn't a bad strategy, it's losing track of your daily drawdown.
+Traders focus on their total P&L and forget that one catastrophic day ends everything, even if the week or month is profitable.

-Evaluation pressure affects judgment.
+The pressure of evaluation trading affects judgment.
 A morning loss feels recoverable, so you size up to "make it back quickly."
 Two more losses, and you've violated your daily limit before lunch.
+Game over.

 Trading Outside Your Documented Strategy